Aggregating Soft Labels from Crowd Annotations Improves Uncertainty Estimation Under Distribution Shift: Experimental Setup

 \section{Experimental Setup}

-Our experiments serve to answer the following research questions: \begin{itemize}[noitemsep] \item \textbf{RQ1}: Which individual methods for learning from crowd-sourced labels are most robust in out-of-domain settings? \item \textbf{RQ2}: Does aggregating multiple views of crowd annotations lead to more robust out-of-domain performance? \item \textbf{RQ3}: Which soft-labeling methods lead to better uncertainty estimation? \end{itemize} Our experiments focus on the out-of-domain setting.
-We use pairs of datasets which capture the same high-level tasks and where the training data has both gold and crowd-annotations available while the testing data only has gold annotations.
-We use dataset pairs with one of two sources of domain shift: 1) input data sourced from different corpora; 2) labels acquired from different sources.
-Additionally, two of our experiments have training sets with less than 1,000 samples.
-This setup lets us understand the impact of learning from crowd-labels on model generalization, whereas in the in-domain setting where train and test data use gold labels obtained from the same source, performance is dominated by the use of gold labels.
+Our experiments focus on the out-of-domain setting.
+We use pairs of datasets which capture the same high-level tasks and where the training data has only crowd-annotations available while the testing data has gold annotations.
+We use dataset pairs with one of two sources of domain shift: 1) input data sourced from different corpora; 2) labels acquired from different populations.

-For all experiments we use RoBERTa as our base network~\cite{DBLP:journals/corr/abs-1907-11692} with the same training hyperparameters in order to provide a stable comparison across different soft-labeling techniques.
-Additionally, this allows us to observe how the same soft-labeling techniques on the same network perform on different tasks.
-For the soft-labeling experiments (labeled ``KLD'') we only use soft labels obtained using one of the crowd-labeling methods described in \autoref{sec:soft_labels} and \autoref{sec:soft_label_methods} and train using the KL divergence as the loss (as in previous work~\cite{DBLP:journals/jair/UmaFHPPP21}).
-Additionally, we experiment with the multi-task learning setup used in \citet{DBLP:conf/naacl/FornaciariUPPHP21} and \citet{DBLP:journals/jair/UmaFHPPP21}, where the model is trained on both gold labels and soft-targets (labeled ``Gold + KLD'').
-This allows us to differentiate performance between when gold annotations are available vs. not, which is clearly beneficial in the in-domain test setting where the same method of acquiring gold labels is used for test data~\cite{DBLP:conf/naacl/FornaciariUPPHP21}, but not necessarily in the out-of-domain setting~\cite{DBLP:conf/iccv/PetersonBGR19}.
-The tasks and datasets used in our experiments are described in the following paragraphs (full descriptions in \autoref{sec:dataset-descriptions}).
+For all text tasks we use RoBERTa as our base network~\cite{DBLP:journals/corr/abs-1907-11692} and for image classification we use a vision transformer (ViT)~\cite{wu2020visual} pretrained on Imagenet.
+This allows us to observe how the same soft-labeling techniques on the same network perform on different tasks.
+For the soft-labeling experiments we only use soft labels obtained using one of the crowd-labeling methods described in the Methods section and train using the KL divergence as the loss (as in previous work~\cite{DBLP:journals/jair/UmaFHPPP21,DBLP:conf/naacl/FornaciariUPPHP21}).
+For aggregation, we use all of the individual soft-labeling methods.
+We compare this with using a hard majority vote label trained with cross entropy loss, which is the common method of using crowd sourced annotations.
+The tasks and datasets used in our experiments are described in the following paragraphs (full descriptions in the Supporting information).